Code-Institute-Submissions/everyday-why/README.md

 ### Acknowledgements

-- I received inspiration for this project from websites like the rzim.org, theschooloflife.com, wearelisten.com and thebibleproject.com
+- I received inspiration for this project from websites like [Ravi Zacharias Ministries](https://www.rzim.org/),[The School of Life](https://www.theschooloflife.com) and [The Bible Project](https://www.thebibleproject.com).
+The use of an accordion for the [Question & Anecdotes](https://rexayo.github.io/everyday-why/questions-anecdotes.html) page was inspired in part by the layout of [We are Listen](https://www.wearelisten.com).